Direct data-driven interpolation and approximation of linear parameter-varying system trajectories

-In this paper, we solve the data-driven LPV interpolation problem: For \emph{given} set of data points,\footnote{These do not have to be given time-samples, they can also be given vector entries at certain times.
-See Example~\ref{ex:notation1} for a clarifying example.} the interpolation problem corresponds to finding the set of \emph{missing} data points, such that, \emph{together}, the points compose an admissible trajectory of the system.
-Before formally defining this problem, we first introduce some notation associated with the interpolation problem.
+} In this paper, we solve the data-driven LPV interpolation problem: For a \emph{given} set of data points\footnote{These do not have to be given time-samples, they can also be given vector entries at certain times.
+See Example~\ref{ex:notation1} for clarification.}, the interpolation problem corresponds to finding the set of \emph{missing} data points from only measured data.
+The set of missing points composed \emph{together} with the given points, result in an admissible trajectory of the system. {Throughout the paper, we assume that the measured data is noise-free:} \begin{assum} \end{assum} Before formally defining the interpolation problem, we first introduce some necessary notation associated with it.